Tishma: Career

-As of 2024, Tishma has released fifteen solo albums.
+As of 2024, Tishma has released nineteen solo albums.
 Tishma made her debut as a child artist with her album Tara in late December 2002.
 From then on, Tishma has worked with other music genres, such as R&B, ballads, and funk.

-In 2011, Tishma's album Xperiment came out.
-The next year, she released Xperiment ReloadeD, and in 2013, she released Hypnotized.
+In 2011, Tishma's first own composed album Xperiment came out, which was the first album composed by a Bangladeshi female artist.
+The next year, she released Xperiment ReloadeD, and in 2013, she released Hypnotized which were also composed by herself.
 In 2014, Tishma released her next solo album, Rockstar.
 A documentary video album of Tishma named The Rock Princess – Xposed, was released in 2013 or 2014.
-In 2015, she released MesmerizeD, which contains both English and Bangla tracks.
+In 2015, she released MesmerizeD, which contained English tracks and is the first original English album released by a Bangladeshi artist.
 In 2016, Tishma's thirteenth solo album, Royalty, was released.
 From this album, "Mone Mone Tomake Bhalobashi Mone Hoe" was released as a single in the same year.

 Following 'Royalty' in 2016, Tishma next released two more of her own written and composed solo albums titled 'X' (2018) and '2020' (2020) respectively.
 It is currently not yet known when her upcoming new album will be released.